imgag/ClinCNV/README.md

 ## File formats

 Current version of ClinCNV works with 3 possible types of data: on-target reads, off-target reads, B-allele frequencies.
-For WGS obviously we work with only 2 of them (on-target and B-allele)
+For WGS obviously we work with only 2 of them (on-target and B-allele).
+For shallow WGS only "on-target" coverage is informative.

+To perform operations with these types of data, we specify several formats of files: annotated `.bed` file, `.cov` file, `.tsv` file with information about BAF.

-### .bed format
+### Annotated .bed format
 We expect `.bed` file annotated with GC-content and (optionally) intersecting genes.
 Header should be removed or commented with # symbol.
 ```
 chrI[char, "chr" is a prefix] \t startCoord[int] \t endCoord[int] \t gcContent[real, from 0 to 1] \t genesName[character comma delimited] \n